ipfs/specs/src/routing/http-routing-v1.md

 tags: ['routing']
 ---

-Delegated routing is a mechanism for IPFS implementations to use for offloading content routing and naming to another process/server.
+Delegated routing is a mechanism for IPFS implementations to use for offloading content routing, peer routing, and naming to another process/server.
 This specification describes a vendor-agnostic HTTP API for delegated content routing.

 ## API Specification